dojo/docs/dijit/themes.rst

 The Claro theme supports both left-to-right (LTR) and right-to-left (RTL) display, and all Dojo 1.5 supported browsers: IE (6, 7 and 8); FF (3.0, 3.5 and 3.6); Safari 4.0/5.0 and Chrome 3, 4 and 5, albeit with graceful degradation of some styling: no 24 bit PNG's in IE6; and no rounded corners in IE6, 7 and 8.

-Claro will be accessibility and globalization compliant in Dojo 1.5.
+Claro is accessibility and globalization compliant.

 IE7 sample: